Here Are 10 of the Most Charming Small Towns in Delaware

-With only three cities in the state with more than 30,000 residents, and only one city that most out-of-staters would consider anything like a "real" city, Delaware is dotted with small towns boasting populations that are smaller than the student body of some high schools in surrounding states.
+With only three cities in the state with more than 30,000 residents, and only one city that most out-of-staters would consider anything like a "real" city, Delaware is dotted with small towns boasting populations smaller than the student bodies of some high schools in surrounding states.
 Each one of Delaware’s 57 municipalities has nuggets of small-town charm!
 Here are 10 of the best small towns in Delaware, each with a population of fewer than 5000 people, which is particularly alluring.
 If you're looking for the best small towns in Delaware, this list is a great place to start your search.

 1. Clayton